 If a valid Locator for a given node becomes invalid, for example because the node moved, then it is possible for packets to be lost during the time between the move occurring and the mobile node's ICMP Locator Update message being received and processed by the correspondent node.
 This packet loss will be proportional to the handoff latency of the mobile node's move and also to the frequency of packet transmission from the correspondent node to the mobile node.
-Since ILNP is a connectionless datagram protocol that does not provide reliability guarantees, this is not a major issue.
-Attempting to prevent this issue would violate the end-to-end principle.[SRC84]
+Since ILNP and IP are each connectionless datagram protocols that do not provide reliability guarantees, this is potential temporary packet loss is no worse than in the current Internet.
+Any mechanism to mitigate this issue for IP probably also could be used with ILNP.
+Attempting to preclude any packet loss at the network layer would violate the service definition and also would violate the end-to-end principle.[SRC84]

-At present, TCP assumes there is only one path between the sender and the receiver, so TCP infers congestion state from various properties of a given TCP session.
-With ILNP, there might be multiple unrelated or partially related paths between the sender and receiver of a given TCP session, so this assumption frequently might be invalid.
+At present, the Transmission Control Protocol (TCP) assumes there is only one path between the sender and the receiver, so TCP infers congestion state from various properties of a given TCP session.[Pos81b] By contrast, the Stream Control Transmission Protocol (SCTP) supports transport-layer multi-homing.[OY02] With ILNP, there might be multiple unrelated or partially related paths between the sender and receiver of a given TCP session, so this assumption frequently might be invalid.
 In this way, TCP over ILNP has some similarity with the existing SCTP over IP combination.
 Implementation-specific optimisations are often possible for this situation.
 For example, if the network-layer detects a location change for the remote node of a given session, the network-layer might provide a hint to the transport-layer that the cached congestion state is likely invalid.